Wes1262/RetroNews/readme.md

 <img src="./embeds/Atlassian-logo.png" alt="[GitHub's 'Fork' button]" align="left">

-You should consider getting _Atlassian SourceTree_, which is very easy to use and does most _Git_ things automatically, including installing _Git_ (and _Git LFS_) itself, which is the very first step of setting up your local repository.
+You should consider getting _Atlassian SourceTree_, which is very easy to use and does most _Git_ things automatically, including installing _Git_ itself (and _Git LFS_), which is the very first step of setting up your local repository.

 Once that is done, _fork_ (i.e. copy) this repository to your _GitHub_ account using the _Fork_ button at the top of this page.
 You have no direct write access to this repository, but you can do edits on your own copy (i.e. your _fork_).